agilepartners-ai/AIJobSearchAgent/README.md

 # My Job Search Agent 🤖

+This is not part of Hackathorn.
+It is for production release

 An AI-powered job search application built with React, TypeScript, and Vite that helps users find, apply to, and manage job applications efficiently.

 ## 🚀 Features